-Adobe’s Creative Cloud has been available for over a decade now and continues to extend strong adoption in the worldwide marketplace, the latest published figures show.
+Adobe’s Creative Cloud has been available for over a decade and continues to extend strong adoption in the worldwide marketplace, the latest published figures show.

-With the older Creative Suite tools, Adobe had an installed base of 12.8 million customers using different CS versions, which had been built up over a decade… The latest Creative Cloud subscription figures show they have more than doubled that customer base in the ten years since CC was first released.
+With the old Creative Suite tools, Adobe had an installed base of 12.8 million customers using different CS versions, which had been built up over a decade… The latest Creative Cloud subscription figures show they have more than doubled that customer base in the eleven years since CC was first released.
 This is powerful, because all Creative Cloud subscribers are running and collaborating with the same creative software release, the latest-and-greatest available.

-Adobe stopped selling CS6 six years ago, but the Creative Cloud compares favorably on almost all measures and is one of the company’s highest-rated major products ever – likely because it gives access to almost everything they make, all for one simple price with no steep upfront costs.
+Adobe stopped selling CS6 seven years ago, but the Creative Cloud compares favorably on almost all measures and is one of the company’s highest-rated major products ever – likely because it gives access to almost everything they make, all for one simple price with no steep upfront costs.

 From an Adobe quarterly conference call: